Steven McKnight: Independent Research Career

 After receiving his PhD in 1977, McKnight accepted a position as a Staff Associate at the Carnegie Institution of Washington's Department of Embryology in Baltimore, Maryland.
 In the 1970s and 1980s, the Department of Embryology was at the forefront of the new science of molecular genetics, and, in particular, its application to developmental biology.
-Don Brown, the far-sighted and charismatic leader of the Department of Embryology, had assembled a remarkable cadre of young scientists united in their determination to understand how genes are regulated and their devotion to a hands-on "small science" style of laboratory research.

 At the Department of Embryology, McKnight pioneered the use of molecular biological methods, including linker-scanning mutagenesis, to define the regulatory DNA sequences that comprised the promoter of the herpes simplex virus (HSV) thymidine kinase gene, the first such analysis of a eukaryotic protein-coding gene.
-[During this time, his mentor Dr. Brown, who was famously frugal, noted that McKnight was spending an inordinate amount of money on highly purified acrylamide for gel electrophoresis, and Brown wondered whether McKnight might consider purchasing lower grade and less costly acrylamide.
-In response, McKnight purchased a large supply of low grade acrylamide and purified it himself.
-Years later, McKnight joked that this feat may have impressed Dr. Brown as much as his work on the thymidine kinase gene.]

 McKnight's work on eukaryotic promoters led him to the purification and study of gene-specific transcription factors, with particular emphasis on the manner in which they recognize their target DNA sequences.
 McKnight purified and isolated cDNA coding for CCAAT/Enhancer Binding Protein (C/EBP), the founding member of a broad family of transcription factors, which includes those encoded by the Myc, Fos and Jun proto-oncogenes.
 Based on their studies of C/EBP, McKnight and his student William Landschulz, with independent contributions from Peter Kim and Erin O'Shea at MIT, defined the "basic leucine zipper" (bZIP) mode of DNA binding as a dimeric parallel coiled-coil in which amino acids in an adjacent basic region recognize a bipartite DNA target.
 This mode of association and DNA binding permits a large number of hetero- or homodimers starting from a much smaller number of bZIP proteins.
 This general strategy of combinatorial diversity has since been recognized in other families of transcription factors, such as the basic-helix-loop-helix (bHLH) family.
 The human genome codes for more than 40 bZIP proteins.